HOOLIGANISM

 “Before this decision, students used to play cricket traditionally on Fridays and Saturdays with a maximum 16 matches overall on the annual calendar, allowing them to study on other days.
 Now, with about 24 matches, including eight traditional fixtures, followed by 50-over encounters and a T-20 tournament, all together they play close to 40 matches for a 1st XI season – leaving them no room to continue their studies”.

-On hooliganism Rev. Billimoria said: “Before any major match, I tell the boys not to get ruffled by whatever supporters of other schools say or by what your opposing players do.
+On hooliganism, Rev. Billimoria said: “Before any major match, I tell the boys not to get ruffled by whatever supporters of other schools say or by what your opposing players do.
 You are the advertisement of S. Thomas’ College and you should behave upholding the true spirit of the game.
 I tell them that it’s not the action that gets the penalty at times, but the reaction.
 If people provoke you, please don’t get provoked”.

-“At matches I have informed our prefects and old boys to be alert about our own conduct.
+“At matches, I have informed our prefects and old boys to be alert about our conduct.
 If the opposition is being booed or hissed at, those boys will be told to behave.
 If a student breaks the code in public and is reported we’ll be taking necessary disciplinary actions against the student”.

 “I don’t think any Thomian has assaulted a referee or an umpire.
 I always tell them that, just remember the referee or umpire is always right, even if he makes a wrong call.
 That’s the rule of the game.
-Unfortunately, due to bad decisions we may loses matches, but that is the nature of the sport.
-You don’t challenge the referee or umpire on field, there are processes to follow and we should adhere to that.
-And we are coming close to having television umpires or a TMOs during school games.
+Unfortunately, due to bad decisions, we may lose matches, but that is the nature of the sport.
+You don’t challenge the referee or umpire on the field, there are processes to follow and we should adhere to that.
+And we are coming close to having television umpires or TMOs during school games.
 This may help in taking a lot of pressure off referees and umpires”.

 “If school children can be taught the basics of how one should play the game in true sportsmanship, and to respect their opponents we can address this issue.
-I always tell the boys, opposition is not our enemy, they are our rivals.
+I always tell the boys, that the opposition is not our enemy, they are our rivals.
 There is a big difference between an enemy and a rival.
 If you regard your opponent as an enemy then how you approach the game and the attitude changes but if you treat that person or team as a friendly rival then you build a sense of respect and your attitude too changes”.

 “So respecting officials, respecting players – these are fundamentals of sports.
 If you don’t have such fundamentals then there’s no point in taking up sports.
-Mr. M. U. C. Perera, our coordinator for junior rugby, is not too concerned about developing rugby skills but for him the main responsibility is how one should conduct himself as a gentleman on the field.
+Mr. M. U. C. Perera, our coordinator for junior rugby, is not too concerned about developing rugby skills but for him, the main responsibility is how one should conduct himself as a gentleman on the field.
 He teaches young Thomians how to address each other, how they should address their opponents, the match officials etc. After a match, even if we lose, to clap and cheer the winner and shake hands.
 Not just to run away and cry inside the dressing room”.

 “Boys need to enjoy sports and should not whine about defeat.
 Learn and do better next time.
 If we win, be gracious and humble.
 If these lessons are being taught within the school system then there wouldn’t be any hooligans out there”.